EdwinRad/cdk-examples/README.md

 # AWS CDK Copy and Paste Examples

-Figuring out how some properties of CDK components work are a pain in the ass.
+Finding out how some properties of CDK components work are a pain in the ....
 Take the EBS volume config for an EC2 instance:
 ```
 blockDevices: [{